Angela Musiimenta

 Angela Musiimenta is a Ugandan scientist.
 She won the first German-African Innovation Incentive Award.

 Education

 Musiimenta acquired a Bachelor of Science degree from Mbarara University of Science and Technology.
 She later pursued a master of science degree in Information Systems at the University of Leeds.
-Musiimenta currently holds a PhD in health informatics from the University of Manchester.
+Musiimenta currently holds a PhD in health informatics from the University of Manchester.She also received advanced professional training from institutions including Harvard Medical School, McGill University, Brown International Advanced Research Institutes (BIARI), and the U.S. National Institutes of Health.

+Career

+Dr. Musiimenta has built a distinguished academic and research career: